awsdocs/aws-kms-developer-guide/doc_source/programming-keys.md

 In languages that require a client object, these examples use the AWS KMS client object that you created in [Creating a Client](programming-client.md)\.

+For help with finding key IDs and key ARNs in the AWS KMS console, see [Finding the Key ID and ARN](find-cmk-id-arn.md)\.

 ------
 #### [ Java ]